A Mighty Girl's top picks of the best new biographies for children and teens about incredible women from around the world.

 Lucile "Ludy" Godbold was six feet tall and skinny as a pole... and she was an athlete like nobody had seen before.
 Her long, strong arms made the ball fly when she tried shotput at Winthrop College in South Carolina, and she easily qualified for the first ever Women's Olympics in Paris in 1922.
 Ludy didn't have the money to go, but fortunately, her classmates and college were determined to get Long-Armed Ludy to Paris — where she won her event by a foot!
 Based on a true story about a little known athlete, and full of charming, folksy language, this picture book biography will get kids cheering.

-Nelle Harper was not like the other girls of Monroeville, Alabama: she wore overalls, climbed trees, and disdained the dresses and tea parties she was "supposed" to enjoy.
+Nelle Harper was not like the other girls of Monroeville, Alabama, preferring overalls to dresses and climbing trees to tea parties.
 She also loved watching her father's work as a lawyer and spending time writing tales with her best friend, 'Tru' (the future famous writer Truman Capote).
 When she was older, Nelle went to New York City, and spent every spare moment at her typewriter.
-The story she was born to tell finally came to here and her groundbreaking book, To Kill A Mockingbird, went on to sell forty million copies!
-This picture book biography of Harper Lee celebrates a girl who "carved out a life of her own design."
+The story she was born to tell finally came to her and her groundbreaking book, To Kill A Mockingbird, went on to sell forty million copies!
+This picture book biography of Harper Lee celebrates a woman who "carved out a life of her own design."

 Jackie Kennedy loved New York, the city where she grew up.
 She loved its beautiful parks and its elegant buildings and architecture.
 In the late 1960s, however, one of New York's great landmarks, Grand Central Station, had seen better days and people were proposing to tear it down.
 She knew she had to do something, and her powerful defense of the station's importance drew thousands of people to come together to protect Grand Central.
 They even took the case to the Supreme Court — finally protecting the building forever by having it declared a historic landmark.
 This vibrant telling of a little known part of New York history and the power of people to make a difference in their community is sure to inspire.